secrethub/examples/application/aspnet/README.md

 # ASP.NET application in Docker
-This ASP.NET example checks if the environment variables DEMO_USERNAME and DEMO_PASSWORD are set.
-If they are, the application responds (at localhost:8080) to the requests with a status code 200 and a welcome message.
+This ASP.NET example checks if the environment variables `DEMO_USERNAME` and `DEMO_PASSWORD` are set.
+If they are, the application responds (at http://localhost:8080) to the requests with a status code 200 and a welcome message.
 If not, the application responds with status code 500.

 ## Prerequisites
 1. [Docker](https://docs.docker.com/install/) installed and running